yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01f-Addvanced_CPP.md

 3. The ***"generic" algorithm*** is customized by the ***derived class***.
 And here is done by the `process_node()`, it's also true.

 So we're getting all the benefits of polymorphism, but we're not paying any price for it.
-Another thing to note is from our kind point of view, they can use our class as if it is a true polymorphism.
-They don't even care whether it is real or simulated polymorphism.
-This is called ***curiously recurring template pattern* - *CRTP***, is also called ***static polymorphism***, or ***simulated polymorphism***.
+From our point of view, they can use our class as if it is a true polymorphism.
+They don't even care whether it is ***real*** or ***simulated polymorphism***.
+This is called ***curiously recurring template pattern* - *CRTP***, or ***simulated polymorphism***.
 It is very popular in the library code, because in the most of the application code, you don't really care about the cost of the ***virtual table*** and the ***dynamic binding*** unless your profile tell you that is important.
 But in the library code, often time you want to squeeze every bit of performance out of your code.

 So we are getting all the benefits of polymorphism, but we are not paying price for it.
-It's like a free launch, right?
+It's like a free lunch, right?
 No, nothing is free in this world.
 Everything comes in with the price.
 So what is the price we are paying here?

 Suppose I create another parser, which is called `MilitaryChart_Parser`, and the `MilitaryChart_Parser` will be derived from the `Generic_Parser` of the template type of `MilitaryChart_Parser`.
 Note that the `Generic_Parser` of `EmployeeChart_Parser` and the `Generic_Parser` of `MilitaryChart_Parser` are two different classes.
 They are distinguished classes that occupies their own space in the program image.
-Now you realized that the launch is not free.
-This is a typical trade off between a program image size and a program performance.
+Now you realized that the lunch is not free.
+This is a typical trade off between a ***program image size*** and a ***program performance***.
 Whether the trade off is worth it, it totally depends on your application:
 ```
 int main() {
     ...